GaneshArvapalli/fileflightplans/README.md

 ### Bugs

+- Unchecking Part 107 compliance, making changes on the parts that show up, then rechecking Part 107 compliance seems to break the serializer
 - Setting max_speed to be too high causes the KML output to be crazy.
 Currently just sends you to a formatting help page
 - Sometimes you just have to delete all files under `migrations/` (but not `__init__.py`) and start from scratch